An expat guide to healthcare and health insurance in China

 For China, it is strongly recommended, before your expatriation date, to subscribe to an international health insurance including medical evacuation.

-An international insurance also offers you the freedom of your choice of doctors or medical centre, and the possibility of being covered internationally.
+An international health insurance for China is often a better option for expats than a local health plan.
+It offers you the freedom of your choice of doctors or medical centre, and the possibility of being covered internationally.
 If you prefer to be treated in your home country or in another country within your zone of cover your medical costs will be reimbursed by your insurance company (within the limits of your policy).
 Moreover, if you leave China and move elsewhere your international insurance may be able to follow you.

 It is always important that your medical insurance complies with local legislation.
 As an expatriate in China, subscribing to an international health insurance does not exempt you from signing up to the local health care system; in this case your international health insurance would top-up your state healthcare.